jjshoots/PhD-Project-Architecture/index.md

 ### 6.3.
 Deployment
 Finally, in deployment, we discard everything but the most essential.
 Effectively, we replicate the operation shown in the prior image, but this time, actions are directly taken onto the world state instead.
 The RSSM and decoder are not used.

 Ideally, the system should be trained in a recurring fashion, that is, after training on the initial dataset, the system should be allowed to interact with the environment on its own and collect additional data to be added to the dataset, and then retrained on this additional data.
 This should be done for several episodes until an optimum level of performance is achieved.
+This form of learning is known as synchronous learning as in the case of A2C.
+A more powerful method of learning would entail learning in an [asynchronous fashion](https://arxiv.org/pdf/1602.01783.pdf).
+In this case, the network is deployed into the environment and trajectories are collected.
+This data is used to train the SE and RSSM, which is in turn used to train the actor critic, which is then used to collect more trajectories.
+This happens episodically with the actor critic continuously using the latest version of itself.

 ****